Last updated: 24 July 2018

 We understand that you may have questions or concerns about this privacy statement or our privacy practices.
 You may also wish to submit a request to exercise any of your rights.

-If so, please e-mail us at firstname.lastname@example.org or write to us at the address below:
+If so, please e-mail us at firstname.lastname@example.org or write to our data protection officer at the address below:

 Attn: Data Protection Officer